Botanical Name: Musella lasiocarpa

 Water: All bananas are heavy drinkers and this Chinese relative is no exception.
 Keep the soil evenly moist in spring and summer, slightly drier in winter.
+Don't allow your plant to dry out.
 If the leaves fold downward from the center rib and turn brown, the plant is thirsty.

 Temperature: Average room (65-75°F/18-24°C).
 Musella lasiocarpa will tolerate temps down to 50°F/10°C.

 Soil: Any good-quality potting mix

 Fertilizer: Fertilize regularly.
 Your plant won't grow and flower without a steady supply of nutrients.
 Feed every 2 weeks spring through fall with a balanced water-soluble fertilizer diluted by half.

 Propagation: Musella lasiocarpa produces offsets, called "pups" throughout the year.
 Pups can be divided in late spring or summer.
 To detach, dig down to carefully separate its roots and pot it up separately.
 Be patient -- it takes about 2-3 years after planting an offset for it to flower.